 If your light-colored bag gets darker because of your new jeans rubbing off its color, you can clean the marks away with the same Famaco Saddle Soap.
 Follow the same instructions, and let it air dry afterwards.
 Make sure to apply the correct leather lotion to restore your bags moisture.

 If the stain is dry, grab a pencil eraser.
 Work the eraser over the stain, making small circular motions and applying light pressure.
 Brush the suède to restore the nap once the stain is gone.
 Stain still there?
 Head to the pantry for some white vinegar.
 Pour a little bit onto a clean, dry cloth, and rub the vinegar into the stained suede.
 Let the suede air dry, and then brush the spot to remove any lingering marks.

 If you’ve accidently marked your bag with a pen, the best you can do is act quickly to remove the stain.
 Use a leather lotion and rub the mark immediately.
 We recommend using Collonil 1909 Leather Lotion on our leathers.

 The key to removing olive oil spots is to do it as soon as the stain is made.
 Using a mix of olive oil and water, spread the mixture evenly over the whole bag or leather item.
 Be careful not to put too much, and start with a small amount, gradually applying more where needed.
 And remember that as time goes on, the leather will evolve and likely darken, meaning the stain will eventually blend.

 Quick Fix-it Guide

 This quick fix-it guide helps you to repair small defects yourself.
-If the problem is beyond your own repair skills, give the bag to us and we will repair the bag for free or a small fee (depends on the time of purchase).
+If the problem is beyond your own repair skills please email us at email@example.com and include a few photos of the issue so we can get back to you with a solution.
+We may ask you to mail the bag to us so that we can repair it for free or a small fee (depending on the time of purchase).